Magnesium and its effects on stress

 Improved sleep and quality of rest

-Quality sleep is essential for good stress management.
-Magnesium is involved in regulating the sleep cycle, promoting falling asleep and improving the quality of restful sleep.
-In fact, it helps reduce nighttime awakenings and insomnia, often linked to stress and anxiety.
+Quality sleep is essential for effective stress management.
+Magnesium helps regulate the sleep cycle, promoting sleep and improving the quality of restorative sleep.
+It reduces nighttime awakenings and insomnia, which are often linked to stress and anxiety.
 Deep, restorative sleep allows the body to better recover from the stress accumulated during the day.

 Signs of magnesium deficiency